 3. Play wizard-themed golf at The Hole in Wand

 The Hole in Wand is a marvellously magical world of magic mini-golf, based in Coppergate near the JORVIK Viking Centre.
 Play a round, let them host your children’s birthday party or enjoy some of the many other magical experiences on offer.
 It’s a really fun thing to do with children aged 3+ (although better suited to 6+ if they want a fighting chance of getting a hole in one!).
 The attention to detail is excellent, it’s good value and you can even just pop in for a drink or something to eat.
-There are restorative potions and brews on offer, as well as tasty food (use your Little Vikings Family Card for a discount).
+There are restorative potions and brews on offer, as well as tasty food (*Use your FREE Little Vikings Family Card to enjoy coffee for £1 – find out more here*).
 Visit The Hole in Wand website for the latest information.

 4. Magic your way out of a wizard-themed escape room!